dymmond/esmerald/docs/scheduler/handler.md

 The handler is the `scheduler` used to decorate a function that you want to process as a task.

+## Requirements

+Please check the [minimum requirements](./scheduler.md#requirements) to use this feature within your project.

 ## The scheduler

 This decorator does a lot of the magic containing all the information needed about a task and how it should be